Everything You Need To Know About Setting Up & Accepting ACH Payments

-When discussing ACH processing with any provider, be sure to ask about the following fees in addition to the processing rate:
+When discussing Automated Clearing House fees and processing with any provider, be sure to ask about the following ACH charges in addition to the processing rate:

 - Monthly Fee: This may be a separate fee just for using ACH, or ACH processing maybe be included as part of your monthly fee for a merchant account.
 Expect a range of $5-$30 per month.

-- Monthly Minimum Fee: In lieu of or in addition to a monthly fee, you may be charged a minimum processing fee or ACH.
+- Monthly Minimum Fee: In lieu of or in addition to a monthly fee, you may be charged a minimum processing fee for ACH.

-- Batch Fee: Charged each time ACH transactions are batched out, similar to credit cards.
-Should be well under $1 per batch.
+- Batch Fee: This ACH fee is charged each time ACH transactions are batched out, similar to credit cards.
+It should be well under $1 per batch.